Where will I live?

 Do I have to pay for books?

 Yes.
 Crown will provide information about ordering your books before the program starts.
 A book list will be provided in your orientation materials.
-You will purchase your books before you travel to Guatemala.
-We try to keep book costs as low as possible.
+You will purchase your books before you travel to the DR. We try to keep book costs as low as possible.

 Who can I contact to learn more?